Tanzania entry and border crossing requirements

 2. The Tanzania authorities require that you leave the logbook behind at the border.
 Hence, you need to return to Tanzania taking the same border.
 If that is not possible for you, we have to send a driver to pick up the logbook, and extra costs are involved.

-3. The parks under management of the Kenyan Wildlife Services only allow Tanzanian registered vehicles to enter, when it concerns self-drive and if considered ''private use''.
-These are our Toyota RAV4 and Toyota Landcruiser Double Cab.
-The Landcruiser Hardtop six seater with pop up roof is classified as ''tour'' vehicle, and not allowed entrance in any of the National Parks of KWS.
+3. The parks under management of the Kenyan Wildlife Services only allow Tanzanian registered vehicles to enter, when it concerns self-drive because than it's considered ''private use''.

 Can you tell me more about the insurance conditions when hiring a car from Roadtrip Tanzania?